Robert-van-Engelen/Forth850/README.md

 this overhead, but increases the code size.
 Inlining should only be applied to performance-critical words that are frequently used.
 See macros `NEXT` and `JP_NEXT` defined in the section below.

+These critical choices for Forth850 makes it more efficient requiring fewer CPU cycles than CP/M DX Forth and Z80 Forth, and faster than CamelForth and the Jupiter Ace.
+See [Resources](#forth-resources) for links to Forth implementations.

 ### Next fetch and execute